Healthy babies develop vision, movement, hearing, and other vital functions in

 If the tests do detect HEXA, the infant will not have it.

-Between the 10th and 12th weeks of pregnancy, an expectant mother can get a chorionic villus
+Between the 10th and 12th weeks of pregnancy, an expectant mother can get a chorionic villus sampling

-or a small tube for analysis.
+tube for analysis.

 Between the 15th and 18th weeks of pregnancy, a woman can have an amniocentesis